ManyTinyThings/ManyTinyThingsWeb/billiards/many/many_particles.markdown

 </script>

-_Wow, that's a lot of particles!_
+Wow, that's a lot of particles!

-Yeah, makes for a _preeeetty_ long billiards game...
+It's getting hard to count them.

-But it's still not enough.
+But it's _still not enough_.